 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This smooth and delicious sweet potato pudding combines brown sugar and spices to make a dessert flavorful enough to follow a holiday dinner.
-Think sweet potato pie but a bit lighter without the crust.
-Serve it still warm from the oven for a fall or winter finish but don't restrict this nutritious treat to your cold-weather menus; the homey dish tastes just as delicious served chilled in the spring and summer.
+Although in some parts of the country sweet potatoes are only considered a side dish, down South this root vegetable is also popular on dessert menus in the form of pies and puddings.
+These smooth and delicious individual sweet potato puddings—think sweet potato pie but a bit lighter without the crust—combine brown sugar and spices to make a dessert flavorful enough to follow a holiday dinner.
+Serve them still warm from the oven in the fall or winter, but don't restrict this nutritious treat to your cold-weather menus; the homey dish tastes just as delicious served chilled in the spring and summer.

-Use freshly cooked and mashed sweet potatoes or canned sweet potato puree.
-Top each serving with a dollop of freshly whipped cream or a favorite dessert topping and a light sprinkling of cinnamon sugar.
+This recipe works with both freshly cooked and mashed sweet potatoes or canned sweet potato puree.
+Top each serving with a dollop of whipped cream or a favorite dessert topping and a light sprinkling of cinnamon sugar.

 - 5 large eggs